vikas723/AI-Communication-Assistant---Email/README.md

 Modern organizations receive hundreds (sometimes thousands) of emails daily.
 Many of these are support-related (customer queries, requests, or help tickets).
 Manually filtering, prioritizing, and drafting professional responses is time-consuming and error-prone.
 An intelligent communication assistant that helps teams analyze, prioritize, and respond to emails automatically.Built for efficiency in customer support / helpdesk scenarios, this system performs sentiment analysis, priority detection, AI-driven response drafting, and analytics visualization — all in one streamlined dashboard.

-**This project implements an AI-Powered Communication Assistant that manages emails end-to-end:**
+**This project implements an AI-Powered Communication Assistant that manages emails end-to-end**

 Automatically retrieves and filters emails.